moneroguides/1x02-setting-up-your-own-node/script.md

 The greater the number of nodes in the network, the more resilient it is against both denial of service attacks and network partitioning.

 Nodes are typically separated into two categories: local and remote.

-Local nodes are those within your local network while remote nodes are those outside your local network.
+- Local nodes are those **within** your local network
+- Remote nodes are those **outside** your local network

 ### REMOTE VS LOCAL

 There are a few benefits to running a local node, the most notable of which is privacy!

-When you connect to remote nodes, it's possible for the host to obtain the following details: Your IP address, the block height from which your wallet started synchronisation, the transaction IDs you broadcast and a list of decoys.
-Depending on your own privacy concerns, this might not be ideal.
+When you connect to remote nodes, it's possible for the host to obtain the following details about you:

+-Your IP address
+- The block height from which your wallet started synchronisation
+- The transaction IDs you broadcast and a list of decoys.

-That being said, if you're unable to run your own node for whatever reason, you can skip over this video for now.
-Just make sure you connect to a remote node hosted by someone you can trust.
+Depending on your privacy concerns, this might not be ideal.
+So make sure you connect to a remote node hosted by someone you can trust.
 This is very important!

+If you are unable to run your own node for whatever reason, you can skip over this video for now.

-Another thing to think about, either when connecting to remote nodes or hosting your own, is that your internet service provider (ISP) will be able recognise this.
-Although this information doesn't deanonymise your address or your transaction, it may still be used in a malicious way.
+Another thing to think about, either when connecting to remote nodes or hosting your own, is that your Internet Service Provider (ISP) will be able to recognise all of your activities.
+Although this information doesn't deanonymise your Monero address or transactions, it can still be used by malicious actors.

-Hosting your own node for use with your wallet simply reduces the amount data floating around the net.
-Monero's Dandelion++ technology does the hard part by obfuscating the origin of transactions.
-[This article](https://localmonero.co/knowledge/monero-dandelion) from the folk at LocalMonero goes into more detail.
+Hosting your own node for use with your own wallet simply reduces the amount of your personal data floating around the web.
+Monero's Dandelion++ technology does the hard part by seamlessly obfuscating the origin of all transactions.
+This article from the good folks at LocalMonero goes into more detail about Dandelion++.

-Before you continue: be sure that you understand the risks, if any, associated with hosting your own node.
-These may be different depending on where in the world you live.
+Before we continue, you need to be learn about whatever local risks, if any, are associated with hosting your own node.
+This is important for your personal security and obviously depends on where in the world you live and work.

+Currently, the best ways to shield your Internet activities from malicious actors is through a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
+Best practices are not timeless and there will always be developments in the web and the Monero ecosystem, but the Monero developer community is one of the largest and most privacy-focused organizations in this space.

-In order to hide your use of the Monero network, the best ways of doing so are through the use of either a trustworthy virtual proxy network (VPN), The Onion Routing Project (Tor) or Invisible Internet Project (I2P).
-Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we'll be demonstrating a method via VPN in the final video **Using Monero with enhanced privacy**.
+Please skip to the next video if you have any security concerns.
+If you still want to host your own node and support the network, we will of course be showing you how to do so with VPN in Video 4 of this series: Using Monero with Enhanced Privacy.

-Best practice is not timeless.
-There are always developments in the Monero ecosystem, all of which go toward creating a better user experience for the Monero community.

 ### HARWARE RECOMMENDATIONS